Alexander M. Merritt

 Welcome to my personal homepage.

 I graduated in 2017 from the College of Computing at the Georgia Institute of Technology with a PhD in Computer Science.
 My dissertation work aimed to improve the utility of large-memory single node systems with hundreds of cores, under my advisors: the late Professor Karsten Schwan, and Professor Ada Gavrilovska.
+During this time I had multiple opportunities to do research at Hewlett-Packard Labs, Intel Labs, and Sandia National Laboratories.

 My CV can be made available upon request.